michaelemery/staticanalysis/checker/README.md

 A “checker” is a tool that warns you about certain errors or gives you a guarantee that those errors do not occur.

-## description
 Folders at this level contain sample code for common categories of Java programming errors.
-Some source files have annotated versions specifically for Checker Framework.
-Other tools used in this project such as FindBugs and PMD do not require any code modifications in order to work correctly.
+Some source files have annotated versions for certain tools that require them.

-### categories
+## categories
 1) **alias**: where errors may occur when an object is referenced, without consideration for mutations caused by an alias to the same object.
 2) **init**: where any object that is accessed at runtime prior to being fully